ethereum/portal-network-specs/merry-go-round.md

 latest epoch boundary, while continuing to fetch new state proofs for the new epoch boundary, merging the two once the previous epoch data has been updated to the latest epoch.
-Once the full network has been traversed, a client should have accumulated a complete and up-to-date copy of the ethereum state.
+Once the full network has been traversed, a client should have accumulated a complete and up-to-date copy of the Ethereum state.